NZX AI forecast: can machine learning predict New Zealand stocks?

 4. Data and corporate actions

-Here's where I have to be straight with you in a way most tools never are: our NZX sample is small.
+Here's where I have to be straight with you in a way most tools never are.

 Why bother with the NZX at all?

-- Somebody should.
-Kiwi retail investors β and there are a lot of them now, post-Sharesies β deserve a research tool that at least tries their market honestly, instead of pretending it doesn't exist.
+- Somebody should try.
+Kiwi retail investors — and there are a lot of them now, post-Sharesies — deserve a research tool that at least tries their market honestly and tells them plainly when it isn't working, instead of pretending it doesn't exist.

 What I'd actually tell a Kiwi investor

-For the markets where our model currently has a real, sample-backed edge, that's US large-caps β see the methodology and the full per-market breakdown at /predictions.
-And if our NZX number firms up as the sample grows, you'll watch it happen live, with every win and loss on the record.
+For the markets where our model currently has a real, sample-backed edge, look to US and Canadian large-caps — see the methodology and the full per-market breakdown at /predictions.
+And if the NZX number ever climbs above even as the model improves, you'll watch it happen live, with every win and loss on the record.

-That's the deal: no hype, no hidden losses, and an honest "we don't know yet" when that's the truth.
+That's the deal: no hype, no hidden losses, and an honest "this one's below a coin flip" when that's the truth.

 This article is educational content about machine learning and market structure.
 It is not financial advice, not a recommendation to buy or sell any NZX-listed or other security, and not directed at any individual's circumstances.
 Trading Agent is a quantitative research tool operated by WU Capital Limited (New Zealand).